IHaskell/ihaskell-notebook/README.md

 This design choice was discussed in [IHaskell issue #715](https://github.com/gibiansky/IHaskell/issues/715#issuecomment-338580095).

-This means that the `ihaskell` environment is available for all users in any directory mounted in the Docker container, __which is one of the main advantage of this IHaskell Docker image.__
+This means that the `ihaskell` environment is available for all users in any directory mounted in the Docker container, so you can __save and run `.ipynb` notebook files in any directory__, which is one of the main advantage of this IHaskell Docker image.
 The present working directory (`PWD`) of a Jupyter notebook is the always the directory in which the notebook is saved.